Mission Accomplished – Congratulations to all the participants. Will see you again in 2021.

 Student Day features high school and technical school students demonstrating Modeling and Simulation (M&S) projects that are of interest to and potentially of value to industry, academia and government.
-Demonstrations will take place on 19 February 2020, 9:00am-2:00pm, in the Central Florida Research Park, Partnership III Building, Conference Rooms 321A & B. There is no cost to attend or for students to demonstrate at this special event.
+Demonstrations took place on 19 February 2020, 9:00am-2:00pm, in the Central Florida Research Park, Partnership III Building, Conference Rooms 321A & B. There is no cost to attend or for students to demonstrate at this special event.

 High schools throughout Florida have been invited to participate.
 As background information, there are over 8,000 Florida students taking courses in M&S to include gaming, animation and visualization.
 Students enrolled in M&S programs throughout the state understand and use the same software building blocks used by the simulation industry (Maya, Inventor, Unity, Blender, Unreal, etc.).
 This experience, coupled with the M&S Certification, gives students the skill set necessary to qualify for internships and entry level positions within the industry.

 Projects to be demonstrated are integral to the coursework consistent with the State of Florida Department of Education M&S or related curriculum.
 Schools will send teams of up to 6 students who worked on the project during the school year.
 They will compete for prizes to be awarded to the schools (and students) to support M&S curricula.
 Student Day attendees from various organizations will vote on the merits of the projects, leading to awards.